airoldilab/sgd/README.md

 ```{R}
 sgd(formula, data, model, model.control, sgd.control)
 ```
-It implements stochastic gradient descent in order to optimize the underlying loss function given the data and model; the user can also specify a loss function.
+It estimate parameters for a given data set and model using stochastic gradient descent.
+The optional arguments `model.control` and `sgd.control` specify attributes about the model and stochastic gradient method respectively.

 Example of large-scale linear regression:
 ```{R}